How could David be considered a man after God’s own heart?Question: "How could David be considered a man after God’s own

-Fourth, David was truly repentant.
-“It happened, late one afternoon, when David arose from his couch and was walking on the roof of the king’s house, that he saw from the roof a woman bathing; and the woman was very beautiful.
-And David sent and inquired about the woman.
-And one said, ‘Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?’
-So David sent messengers and took her, and she came to him, and he lay with her.
-(Now she had been purifying herself from her uncleanness.)
-Then she returned to her house.
-And the woman conceived, and she sent and told David, ‘I am pregnant’" (2 Samuel 11:2-5).
-The mighty fall hard, and David’s fall included adultery, lying and murder.
-He had sinned against God and he admits it in 2 Samuel 12:13: “David said to Nathan, ‘I have sinned against the LORD.’
+After he sinned, David was truly repentant.
+David’s sin with Bathsheba is recorded in 2 Samuel 11:2–5.
+The mighty fall hard, and David’s fall included adultery, lying, and murder.
+He had sinned against God, and he admits it in 2 Samuel 12:13: “David said to Nathan, ‘I have sinned against the LORD.’
 And Nathan said to David, ‘The LORD also has put away your sin; you shall not die.’”
 But admitting our sin and asking for forgiveness is only half of the equation.
-The other half is repentance, and David did what we should all do: repent of our sins.
+The other half is repentance, and David did that as well.
 Psalm 51 is David’s prayer of repentance to God: “Have mercy on me, O God, according to your steadfast love; according to your abundant mercy blot out my transgressions.
 Wash me thoroughly from my iniquity, and cleanse me from my sin!"
-(Psalm 51:1-2).
+(Psalm 51:1–2).

 Recommended Resource: A Man After God’s Own Heart: Devoting Your Life to What Really Matters by Jim George

 Who are the sons of David mentioned in the Bible?